karmaniverous/entity-client-dynamodb/.stan/system/stan.todo.md

   integration tests (shared test util).
 - Expand tsd coverage for exported types (TranscodeAttributeTypeMap usage and QueryBuilder public types).
+- Fix QueryBuilder to preserve native numeric types in ExpressionAttributeValues (no .toString on numbers/booleans).
+New integration test for created BETWEEN demonstrates the current failure.

 ## Completed (recent)